 14. The mere sight of just one squirrel could once attract a crowd.

 The American cities of the 1800s weren't great places to catch a glimpse of wildlife, squirrels included.
 In fact, the animals were so rare that in the summer of 1856, when a gray squirrel escaped from its cage inside a downtown New York apartment building (where it was surely living as someone's pet), it merited a write-up in The New York Times.
 According to the paper, several hundred people gathered to gawk at the tree where the squirrel took refuge and try to coax the rodent down.
 In the end, a police officer had to force the crowd to disperse.
 The paper did not document what happened to the poor squirrel.

-15. In the 19th century, they were tasked with teaching compassion.
+15. In the 19th century, squirrels were tasked with teaching compassion.